• Skip to primary navigation

 Step 5.
 Cut the wonton wrappers.
 Remove one piece of rested dough onto a lightly dusted workspace and unfold it.
 Sprinkle it with a little flour and roll it out to ⅛ inch thick (paper-thin), dusting with more flour as you need to keep it from sticking.

 Using a pizza wheel cutter or a knife, cut the dough into 3-inch (8cm) squares.
 Repeat with the remaining dough.
-Save the scrap pieces to be used as noodles in soup, or fried to make delicious crispy wontons, and Enjoy!
+Save the scrap pieces to be used as noodles in soup, or fry them to make delicious crispy wontons, and Enjoy!

 Hint